How to Start a Human Composting Business

 These structures have a few initial benefits.
 They’re easy, fast and cheap to start and maintain.
 However, the limitations and risks of these business structures quickly become more apparent as your business grows.
 In both of these business types, you are your business, legally speaking.
 Your company’s legal business name is YOUR name—so you’ll need a DBA to operate under any other name.
 Any business debt is YOUR personal debt.
 If anyone sues your business, they are suing YOU personally.

 Limited liability companies (LLCs) and corporations are business entities formed at the state level.
 The entity is legally separate from its owners, meaning the owners are not personally liable for the debts and obligations of the business.
 As a separate entity, the business also has multiple tax election options.
 For example, both LLCs and corporations can choose to be taxed as S-corps if they meet the requirements.

 LLCs and corporations are not quite as simple and inexpensive as default structures.
 LLCs and corporations come with formal requirements like state reports.
 They also have more fees than default structures, such as formation and annual report fees.
 However, the benefits of an LLC or corporation—especially liability protection and tax flexibility—are significant.

 Legally Form Your Human Composting Business

 If you opt for a sole proprietorship or general partnership, there’s no formal paperwork to file to legally create your entity—you just start selling your product or service.
-However, you will not have anyliability protections or tax flexibility.
+However, you will not have the liability protections or tax flexibility available when you form an LLC or start a corporation.
 It will also be significantly more difficult to raise capital, and startup costs for any funerary business can be steep.